WHSV-TV: Since 1990s

 In 1994, Fox approached WHSV regarding a secondary affiliation to provide over-the-air access to the network's new NFL coverage, including most games of the regional Washington Redskins (now the Washington Commanders).
 WHSV signed a two-year contract and did not renew it after the 1995–96 season due to unsatisfactory ratings.
-This didn't pose as much of a problem as it seemed on paper, as WTTG in Washington was (and still is) available on cable in the area.
+This did not pose as much of a problem as it seemed on paper, as WTTG in Washington was (and still is) available on cable in the area.
 Construction of a new broadcast facility in downtown Harrisonburg began in 1998, with WHSV relocating there in the spring of 1999.

 Benedek went bankrupt in 2002, and most of its stations, including WHSV, were bought by Gray Television.
 A 5 p.m. weekday newscast was also added that same year.
 At that time, a new set was constructed in the station's Augusta County newsroom in Staunton.
 The streetside set featured a window overlooking downtown Staunton along West Frederick Street.
 The 5 p.m. weekday newscast became WHSV's first newscast to originate from the Augusta County Newsroom.
 In October 2003, WHSV began originating its 5 p.m. newscast from both Harrisonburg and Staunton.
 WHSV's 6 p.m. weekday newscast also originated from both Staunton and Harrisonburg for a brief period in the spring of 2004.
 During that time, WHSV's 6 p.m. weekday newscast featured three anchors.
 The three-anchor, dual-city format was abandoned after a few months.

 In August 2004, WHSV management began providing managerial, sales and human resources support to Gray Television's upstart CBS affiliate WCAV in Charlottesville.
 Several members of WHSV's news and production staff transferred to WCAV following its launch.
 That same year, WHSV's Charlottesville translator was broken off as a separate station serving as the market's ABC affiliate, WVAW-LP on channel 16.

 To this day, WHSV remains the only full-power commercial station in the Shenandoah Valley.
 This is due to the area's small population, as well as the fact that virtually all of the market is located in the United States National Radio Quiet Zone.
-Low-powered sister stations WSVF-CD and WSVW-LD now provide complete major-network service to the market.
+Low-power sister stations WSVF-CD and WSVW-LD now provide complete major-network service to the market.
 However, cable television providers still supplement the area with stations from Washington, Richmond or Charlottesville, depending on the location.